 PRESENTED IN PARTNERSHIP WITH YAMAJI ART

-Dowling works like an ethnographer, recording the deep-seated injustices in the Indigenous community.
-Her pictorial works have a strong political edge, however, she speaks as a colonised subject and subverts the traditional power relations between the observer and the observed, the colonizer and the colonized.
+Working in a social realist style, Dowling draws on diverse art traditions including European portraiture, Christian icons, mural painting, dotting and Indigenous Australian iconography.
+Dowling has established an ethnographic practice recording deep-seated injustices in the Indigenous community.
+Her paintings have a strong political edge, subverting traditional power relations between the observer and the observed, the colonizer and the colonized.